escalmat/data_harvesting/README.md

-Program to collect properties data of Buenos Aires from the top real-state marketplace from Argentina
+Program to collect properties data of Buenos Aires from the top real-state marketplace of Argentina

 browser.py is the main module